Rimberse/Order-sharing-system/README.md

 There is a `docker-compose.yml` file in the root directory of the project that can be used to deploy a PostgreSQL database with Docker.
 You can change the environment variables in the `docker-compose.yml` file to configure the database.
-Run the following command to deploy a PostgreSQL database with Docker:
+Run the following command at project's root directory to deploy a PostgreSQL database with Docker:
 ```bash
 docker compose up -d
 ```